AHISA National Chair

 Our Association is committed to speaking on behalf of autonomous school Principals to governments, parliamentarians and senators, and to government and non-government agencies and organisations.
 We also represent our members nationally and internationally in various education forums.
 School education and therefore the quality of its leadership is a matter of national importance, and there is much that we can contribute and advise.

-We are also focussed on developing the school leaders of the future, as well as supporting all current members in the leadership of Australian independent schools.
+We are also focused on developing the school leaders of the future, as well as supporting all current members in the leadership of Australian independent schools.

 Finally, as a members’ association, we are committed to supporting our colleagues through the warmth and generous manner of our collegiality and our respectful relations with each other.